SystemsApproach/tcpcc/variants.rst

 queues running empty.

-The paper that lays out all the arguments for DCTCP including a study of the data center traffic characteristics that motivated its design is a "test of time" award winner from SIGCOMM.
+The paper that lays out all the arguments for DCTCP including a study of the datacenter traffic characteristics that motivated its design is a "test of time" award winner from SIGCOMM.

 .. _reading_dctcp: